-SynopsisBorn June 10, 1959, Eliot Spitzer attended Harvard Law School and worked his way up in the Manhattan District Attorney's office.
+Born June 10, 1959, Eliot Spitzer attended Harvard Law School and worked his way up in the Manhattan District Attorney's office.
 He was elected New York Attorney General in 1998.
 Known for his strict ethics and persistence, Spitzer was elected governor in 2006.
 But in 2008 the press revealed that Spitzer made frequent use of an escort service.
 The scandal forced him to resign from office.

-In 1994, he ran as a Democrat for the state Attorney General post.
+In 1994, Spitzer ran as a Democrat for the state attorney general post.
 He lost, but came back in 1998 and defeated incumbent Republican Dennis Vacco.
 Spitzer was re-elected in 2002.
 As attorney general, Spitzer made a name for himself as a crusading prosecutor.
 Not only did he lock horns with the Gambino Mafia crime family, he also became known as the "Sheriff of Wall Street."

-Spitzer, who made cleaning up the ethics of state government a priority, was elected Governor of New York in 2006, winning 69 percent of the vote.
+Spitzer, who made cleaning up the ethics of state government a priority, was elected governor of New York in 2006, winning 69 percent of the vote.
 His hard-charging ways quickly put him at odds with the powerful Republican leader of the state Senate.
 Two aides were disciplined for using the state police to track the movements of Spitzer's chief political rival, Joe Bruno.
 Spitzer was also forced to withdraw a plan to grant driver's licenses to illegal immigrants.

 Spitzer's political career took a scandalous turn on March 10, 2008, when The New York Times reported that a wire tap had caught Spitzer arranging to spend thousands of dollars on a high-end prostitute at a fancy Washington hotel on February 13.
-Spitzer's call was believed to have been made to an exclusive prostitution service known as the "Emperor's Club VIP," which was dissolved March 7 by New York authorities.
+Spitzer's call was believed to have been made to an exclusive prostitution service known as the "Emperor's Club VIP," which was dissolved on March 7 by New York authorities.
 According to prosecutors, the ring operated in cities across the United States and in London and Paris, and employed more than 50 prostitutes.

-A criminal complaint filed by prosecutors said Spitzer, identified as "Client 9," paid $4,300 to have a prostitute named "Kristen" brought from New York to Washington, where Spitzer was to address Congress.
+A criminal complaint filed by prosecutors said Spitzer, identified as "Client 9," paid $4,300 to have a prostitute named Kristen brought from New York to Washington, where Spitzer was to address Congress.
 Spitzer allegedly used two rooms at the Mayflower Hotel, one for himself, the other for the prostitute, sneaking away from his security detail.
 "Kristen" was identified by The New York Times as 22-year-old Ashley Youmans, now known as Ashley Alexandra Dupre.
 Described as a Jersey Shore girl who left a broken home at age 17 to work New York City nightclubs as a rhythm and blues singer, she declined comment when asked when she first met Spitzer and how many times they had been together.

 The case against Spitzer started when his bank branch in Manhattan noticed frequent cash transfers from several accounts and tipped off the Internal Revenue Service.
-Spitzer allegedly transferred $10,000 dollars by breaking it into smaller amounts, and then asked the bank to remove his name from the transactions.
+Spitzer allegedly transferred $10,000 by breaking it into smaller amounts, and then asked the bank to remove his name from the transactions.

 As the truth emerged, Spitzer apologized to his family and the public, but stopped short of resigning from office.
 "I have acted in a way that violates my obligations to my family, that violates my or any sense of right and wrong," he told reporters, with his wife Silda at his side.
 "I apologize first and most importantly to my family.
 I apologize to the public, whom I promised better," he said.
 "I must now dedicate some time to regain the trust of my family."

 In December 2008, Spitzer began a cautious return to the limelight, writing a column about the economy for Slate magazine.
-In October 2010, Spitzer began co-hosting the primetime discussion show Parker Spitzer on CNN, with conservative journalist Kathleen Parker.
+In October 2010, Spitzer began co-hosting the primetime CNN discussion show Parker Spitzer with conservative journalist Kathleen Parker.
 After reports of infighting between the hosts, Parker left the show in February 2011.
 Renamed In the Arena, the show received poor ratings, but was seen by critics as contributing to the rehabilitation of the ex-governor's public image.
-On July 6, 2011, CNN announced it was canceling the show.
+On July 6, 2011, CNN announced that it was canceling the show.